-Accessibility: If you are planning to get to Qavam House using Metro, you have to get off at Shahrdari or Valiasr station.
-Either station you choose, you’ll have a 15 minutes walk to get to it.
+Accessibility: If you are planning to get to Qavam House using the Metro, you have to get off at Shahrdari or Valiasr station.
+Whatever station you choose, you’ll have a 15-minute walk to get to it.

 phone number: +98 71 3222 0257